Long-Lived HNLs via ALP Portal at the LHC: Phenomenology

 For the far detectors, the DDC just calculates the total number of events decaying in each of the implemented detector volumes, without including efficiencies for event detection.
 This is equivalent to assuming efficiencies of 100\%, which is certainly too optimistic.
 However, more important for the sensitivity estimate is the assumption that the far detectors will be background-free experiments.
 This will, most likely, not be the case for any of the proposed detectors.
 However, so far, only ANUBIS has published an estimate for the expected number of background events \cite{Brandt:2025fdj}.
-According to \cite{Brandt:2025fdj}, ANUBIS-C should not have more than $\sim 75$ background events in ${\cal L}=3$ ab$^{-1}$.
-We therefore decided to show estimated sensitivity lines for ANUBIS-C for 18 events (roughly a 2$\sigma$ upper bound for 75 background events) and for 90 events (as used by the collaboration in \cite{Brandt:2025fdj}).
+Very recently, ANUBIS \cite{ANUBIS:2025sgg} published an update of their background estimate.\footnote{The latest ANUBIS paper \cite{ANUBIS:2025sgg} appeared on the \texttt{arXiv} the same day as v1 of our current work.} According to \cite{ANUBIS:2025sgg}, ANUBIS-C is expected to have up to $182.4 \pm 12.2$ background events in ${\cal L}=3$ ab$^{-1}$.
+We therefore decided to show estimated sensitivity lines for ANUBIS-C for 28 events (roughly a 2$\sigma$ upper bound for 195 background events) and for 195 events (as used by the collaboration in \cite{ANUBIS:2025sgg}).
 For all other experiments we will show the 3 (and 30) event contours.

 For the simulation of ATLAS we use custom made software.
 This part of the calculation follows the description given in previous publications on HNL searches \cite{Cottin:2018kmq, Cottin:2021lzz,Cheung:2024qve, Beltran:2025ilg}.
-In particular, we follow the strategy used in \cite{Cottin:2021lzz} for the displaced vertex (DV) reconstruction, which requires a hard charged lepton plus jets.
-Since our right-handed neutrinos are pair produced, the efficiency for detection contains also a factor of 2 per event.
-For exact cuts on $p_T$, $\eta$ etc., see \cite{Cottin:2021lzz}, where also plots of the detection efficiencies as a function of the mass $m_N$ can be found.
+In particular, we follow the strategy used in \cite{Cottin:2021lzz} for the displaced vertex (DV) reconstruction, which targets long-lived HNLs decaying as $N \to e jj$.
+Events are required to contain an electron with $p_T^e > 120~\mathrm{GeV}$ and $|\eta_e| < 2.47$.
+The displaced decay is required to occur within the ATLAS inner tracker volume, imposing $4~\mathrm{mm} < r_{\mathrm{DV}} < 300~\mathrm{mm}$ and $|z_{\mathrm{DV}}| < 300~\mathrm{mm}$.
+A DV is reconstructed from at least four displaced charged particle tracks with transverse impact parameter $|d_0| > 2~\mathrm{mm}$, one of which must be associated with the trigger electron.
+For further details of the reconstruction and event selection, see \cite{Cottin:2021lzz}, where also plots of the detection efficiencies as a function of the mass $m_N$ can be found.
+Since our right-handed neutrinos are pair produced, the final efficiency for detection contains an additional factor of 2 per event.